 Muffins can be part of a healthy diet, especially when you can incorporate nutrient dense foods like blueberries.
 We get so many questions about making, freezing and storing muffins.
 It makes sense, since cooking has the potential to be a big production when you have kids under tow.
 Cooking once and eating all week can be such a relief!
-So, I thought I’d address the most popular ones today.
+So, I thought I’d address the most asked questions about muffins.

 Not only can blueberry muffins be frozen, the taste and texture does not suffer after they’ve defrosted.
 In order to freeze, we first bake and cool the muffins completely.
 Then, we toss into a freezer safe, zip top bag, making sure not to over stuff the bag.
 When we want to defrost them, there are three methods.
 First, and preferable to me, we set them out the evening before we want to eat them.
 They defrost on the counter over night, and in the morning, they ware ready to eat.
 If we forget this, we can put it in the microwave for about 30-60 seconds.
 I like to wrap them individually in a paper towel or napkin.
 Lastly, if you don’t like the microwave idea, you can wrap the muffins individually in foil, and put them in the oven for about 10 minutes while they warm up.